COVID-19 (Coronavirus) FAQs

 Zoo OPERATION STATUS

-Any programs, tours or events scheduled through April have been canceled.
-Breakfast with the Animals, originally scheduled for April 4, has been rescheduled for June 27.
+Any programs, tours or events scheduled through June have been canceled.
 Every effort will be made to reschedule or offer flexible cancellation options.

 If you have a confirmed program, tour or event scheduled through June 10, 2020, the Governor’s temporary stay at home order may impact you.
 Please be advised, the Virginia Zoo is following recommendations from the City of Norfolk and the CDC and will re-open and resume programming when it is deemed safe to do so.
 We are hopeful the stay-at-home order is lifted before June 10, which is why we are not canceling additional dates at this time.
 Questions regarding your options can be sent to your Zoo representative.
 If your date is impacted by the closure, we will contact you for next steps.

 In lieu of requesting a refund, the public can also show its support by converting fees paid for purchased group tours, experiences, programs and events to a donation.
 Already-purchased tickets are valid for a year from the purchase date.

 Email firstname.lastname@example.org for more information.

 The Virginia Zoo ensured these precautions on-grounds:

 - Beyond our already-rigorous cleaning practices, the Zoo increased the frequency of cleaning its high-touch areas like doors, handles and railings, throughout the institution.

 - Porous, soft/plush educational materials have been removed from programs and non-porous items are wiped down between uses.